Office Hours Fall 2015Tuesdays 9:30 am - 11:30 am (or by appointment)

 Around that time, energy and climate were really hot topics and I got hooked, so I did a postdoctoral fellowship with a non-profit energy corporation, AHEAD Energy, whose mission is to increase energy access in the developing world (AHEAD was located at UR for many years).
 For about a year and a half I used my engineering background to look at social science data to try to model energy use and impacts from the perspectives of both the developed and the developing worlds.
 We coined the term The Energy Adavantage to describe the work, and resulted in a two book contract to write about energy sustainability.

-Since joining USM in 2008, I have worked on both research and teaching, published an energy textbook (second one has been delivered to the publisher!), and created the Department's Applied Energy Curriculum.
+Since joining USM in 2008, I have worked on both research and teaching, published two energy textbooks (second one just published on 12/3/2015!), and created the Department's Applied Energy Curriculum.
 I've started going back to my roots and am working on nucleation again, as well as some applied chemistry projects related to molecular gels and foams, which have strong environmental considerations.

 Courses at USM: